-The financial report has been prepared on a going concern basis.
+The financial report has been prepared on a non-going concern basis as it was terminated with effect from 11 September 2020.

 d) Revenue and income recognition

 Revenue

 Revenue is recognised and measured at the fair value of the consideration received or receivable to the extent that it is probable that the economic benefits will flow to the Fund and the revenue can be reliably measured.
 Changes in fair value of financial assets and liabilities are recognised in profit or loss in the year in which the changes occur.